abdo-abaco/Vehicle_Detection_and_Tracking/README.md

 | 1    |    1				   									|
 | 1    |    1				   									|
 | Seconds to predict 10 labels with SVC   |    0.00083 				   									|

-Using: 9 orientations 8 pixels per cell and 2 cells per block